What is Telnet and how to use it in Windows 10?

 - Once the installation is completed click the Close button.

-After Telnet is installed, you can start it by doing the following:
+After you install Telnet, you can start it by doing the following:

 - Press Windows Key + S and enter telnet.
 Select Telnet from the list of results.